Mount Macedon Historical Society was formed in the 1970’s by a group of

 that brought so many of our early settlers to this beautiful Gisborne and

-Mount Macedon district, while at the same time sharing with visitors, the
+Mount Macedon district, while at the same time we enjoy sharing with visitors, the

 area’s tranquillity and ever-changing beauty.